 The primitive Elk Mountain Road passes between the Selway Bitterroot Wilderness and the large Meadow Creek roadless area.
 Meadow Creek is managed much as a wilderness area, but some motorized vehicle access is allowed on some trails.
 The area is becoming controversial as different factions argue for their interest in the area.
-Many would like to see it designated wilderness, however it was excluded from designation as part of the compromise to create the massive Frank Church River of No Return Wilderness to the south.
+Many would like to see it designated wilderness.
+However, the area was excluded from designation as part of the compromise that created the massive Frank Church River of No Return Wilderness.
 Some would like to see it managed for timber and other resources as intended when it was excluded from designation.
-Despite its planning history, it is doubtful the Forest Service would enter the basin for timber purposes, but it will likely never be managed fully as wilderness.
+It is doubtful the Forest Service would enter the basin for timber purposes, but it will likely never be managed as wilderness.
 In the fall, hunters are common in the area with many four-wheelers on the road and stockmen on the trails.
 Use caution during this time and wear orange.
-There are a lot of wolves in the area so seriously consider leaving the dogs home if you don’t want to lose them.
+A lot of wolves live in the area, so seriously consider leaving the dogs at home.

 The peak is accessed from the Magruder Corridor and the Elk Mountain Road.
-Once you reach the roads end on the slopes of Elk Mountain it Is a short mile hike on a well used trail to Elk Mountain to the summit.
+From the road’s end on the slopes of Elk Mountain, a short 1-mile hike, on well-used trails, takes you to the summit.
 The trail climbs gradually to the small saddle above Running Lake at the south end of the summit ridge.
-From this saddle it is a very short, but steep hike up the south ridge line to the summit.
-It may be best to move slightly to the west, where the slope is still very steep, but may be more negotiable for a hiker.
-If someone is very adverse to steep slopes, they can continue northwest and west for less than a half mile to where the trail crosses the broad, flat west ridge of the mountain, then follow that to the east for a fairly gradual walk to the summit.
+From this saddle it is a very short, but steep, hike up the south ridge line to the summit.
+Move slightly to the west, where the slope is still very steep, but more negotiable.
+If adverse to steep slopes, continue northwest and west for less than 0.5 mile to where the trail crosses the broad, flat west ridge of the mountain.
+Then, follow that to the east for a more gradual walk to the summit.

 USGS Topo: Running Lake